keitamoustapha913/Kaggle-Google-Landmark-NoteBook-Duplicate/README.md

 * GAP (Global Average Metrics) metrics (i.e confidence scores are very important)

+## Datasets

+### File Description

+* `test/`         contains testing set of images to recognize which landamrks
+* `train/`        conatains training set of images with corresponding landmark labels in train.csv
+* `sample_submission.csv`   A sample submission file n the correct format
+* `train.csv`   corresponding landmarks labels of train set images

+### Data Description

+Each image has a unique `id`.
+Since there are a large number of images, each image is placed within three subfolders according to the first three characters of the image `id` (i.e image `abcdef.jpg`) is placed in `a/b/c/abcdef.jpg` ).

 ## Notebook Used

 Source code of the 7th place Team `DNA`.https://www.kaggle.com/andy2709/fork-of-recognition-notebook-16367c-511fa4-95d3bf?scriptVersionId=43685736